A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 The virtual private network security model provides:

-• Secrecy to the extent that even if the network traffic is detected at the packet level, the detector would only see encoded data
+- Secrecy to the extent that even if the network traffic is detected at the packet level, the detector would only see encoded data

-• Sender verification to prevent users without authorization from having access to the VPN
+- Sender verification to prevent users without authorization from having access to the VPN

-• Message integrity to sniff any event of tainting or impairing transmitted messages
+- Message integrity to sniff any event of tainting or impairing transmitted messages

 Secure virtual private network protocols include:

-This standards-established security protocol is also popularly utilized with IPv4 and the Layer 2 Tunneling Protocol.
+This standards-established security protocol is popularly utilized with IPv4 and the Layer 2 Tunneling Protocol.
 Its design aligns with most security goals: availability, integrity, and confidentiality.
 IPsec utilizes encoding, encapsulating an IP packet inside an IPsec packet.
-De-encapsulation occurs at the extreme of the tunnel, where the authentic IP packet is decoded and relayed to its intended destination.
+De-encapsulation occurs at the extreme of the tunnel, where the authentic IP packet is decoded and relayed to its intended destination. - Transport Layer Security (SSL/TLS) can channel the entirety of a network’s traffic (as it does in the OpenVPN project and SoftEther VPN project) or protect individual connectivity.

-• Datagram Transport Layer Security (DTLS) is utilized in Cisco AnyConnect VPN and in OpenConnect VPN to provide solutions to the challenges SSL/TLS has with tunneling over TCP.
+Some vendors offer remote-access virtual private network functionalities through SSL.
+An SSL virtual private network can link from locations where IPsec runs into trouble with Network Address Translation and firewall regulations. - Datagram Transport Layer Security (DTLS) is utilized in Cisco AnyConnect VPN and OpenConnect VPN to provide solutions to SSL/TLS’s challenges with tunneling over TCP.
 Channeling TCP over TCP can trigger huge delays and abort connectivity.

-• Microsoft Secure Socket Tunneling Protocol (SSTP) tunnels end-to-end Protocol (PPP) or Layer 2 Tunneling Protocol traffic via an SSL/TLS channel.
+- Microsoft Secure Socket Tunneling Protocol (SSTP) tunnels end-to-end Protocol (PPP) or Layer 2 Tunneling Protocol traffic via an SSL/TLS channel.
 SSTP was launched in Windows Server 2008 and Windows Vista Service Pack 1.

-• Multi-Path Virtual Private Network (MPVPN).
-Ragula Systems Development Company founded the registered trademark “MPVPN.”
+- Multi-Path Virtual Private Network (MPVPN).
+Ragula Systems Development Company founded the registered trademark “MPVPN.

 Typically, WireGuard uses Curve25519 to exchange keys and ChaCha20 for encoding and reserves the ability to pre-share a symmetric key between the user and the server.
 Almost all commercial virtual private networks embraced this protocol as the default one.